Homepage > Education and Learning > Schools > Find a School > School Search

 There are a number of disabled parking spaces at the front of the school.

 The school makes every effort to provide reasonable adjustments to ensure that its facilities are accessible to all.
 We change our classroom environment in order to meet the needs of the children in class.
-We also have a nurture room available within the school that can be accessed by all children.
+We also have a quiet room available within the school that can be accessed by all children.

 We encourage all of our children to access extra-curricular activities and we are happy to discuss concerns that parents may have around these.